How to find a licensed electrician featured image

 COMMON ELECTRICAL JOBS – BREAKDOWN

-#2 An Electrical Contractor Knows Code
+#2 A Licensed Electrician Knows Code

 Electrical code is continually being upgraded and added to the most recent building codes, so it’s important to be familiar with what is required in your region.
 This can typically be found through your local building authority or electrical governing board.
 The national electrical codes of any country are created and mandated by a national governing body and then modified and regulated by local municipalities and regions.
 Changes and revisions are done to protect everyone, so keeping up-to-date and informed is important.
 When discussing and educating yourself on electrical projects, factor this in.